Tories would ban doctors’ strikes, Badenoch says

 Health Secretary Wes Streeting has said the union will not be allowed to “hold the country to ransom” after receiving a 28.9% pay award over the last three years, the highest across the public sector.

-The BMA says, despite this uplift, pay for resident doctors has declined by a fifth since 2008 once inflation is taken into account.
+The BMA says that despite this uplift, pay for resident doctors has declined by a fifth since 2008 once inflation is taken into account.

 Mrs Badenoch said: “The BMA has become militant, these strikes are going too far, and it is time for action.